 To get the maximum performance out of a query with multiple AND-connected terms in the WHERE clause, you really want a multi-column index with columns for each of the AND terms.
 In this case we create a new index on the "fruit" and "state" columns of FruitsForSale:

 CREATE INDEX Idx3 ON FruitsForSale(fruit, state);

 A multi-column index follows the same pattern as a single-column index; the indexed columns are added in front of the rowid.
 The only difference is that now multiple columns are added.
 The left-most column is the primary key used for ordering the rows in the index.
 The second column is used to break ties in the left-most column.
 If there were a third column, it would be used to break ties for the first two columns.
-And so forth for as many columns as their are in the index.
+And so forth for all columns in the index.
 Because rowid is guaranteed to be unique, every row of the index will be unique even if all of the content columns for two rows are the same.
 That case does not happen in our sample data, but there is one case (fruit='Orange') where there is a tie on the first column which must be broken by the second column.

 Given the new multi-column Idx3 index, it is now possible for SQLite to find the price of California oranges using only 2 binary searches:

 SELECT price FROM fruitsforsale WHERE fruit='Orange' AND state='CA'

 With the Idx3 index on both columns that are constrained by the WHERE clause, SQLite can do a single binary search against Idx3 to find the one rowid for California oranges, then do a single binary search to find the price for that item in the original table.
 There are no dead-ends and no wasted binary searches.
 This is a more efficient query.